grnet/snf-image-creator/docs/usage.rst

 .. code-block:: console

   $ snf-image-creator --help
   Usage: snf-image-creator [options] <input_media>

   Options:
     --version             show program's version number and exit -h, --help            show this help message and exit -o FILE, --outfile=FILE
                           dump image to FILE
     -f, --force           overwrite output files if they exist -s, --silent          output only errors
     -u FILENAME, --upload=FILENAME
-                           upload the image to the storage service with name FILENAME -r IMAGENAME, --register=IMAGENAME
+                          upload the image to the cloud with name FILENAME -r IMAGENAME, --register=IMAGENAME
-                           register the image with the compute service as IMAGENAME -m KEY=VALUE, --metadata=KEY=VALUE
+                          register the image with a cloud as IMAGENAME -m KEY=VALUE, --metadata=KEY=VALUE
                           add custom KEY=VALUE metadata to the image -t TOKEN, --token=TOKEN
                           use this authentication token when
                           uploading/registering images
     -a URL, --authentication-url=URL
                           use this authentication URL when uploading/registering
                           images
     -c CLOUD, --cloud=CLOUD
                           use this saved cloud account to authenticate against a cloud when uploading/registering images
-     --print-sysprep       print the enabled and disabled system preparation operations for this input media
+    --print-syspreps      print the enabled and disabled system preparation operations for this input media
     --enable-sysprep=SYSPREP
                           run SYSPREP operation on the input media --disable-sysprep=SYSPREP
                           prevent SYSPREP operation from running on the input media
+    --print-sysprep-params
+                          print the needed sysprep parameters for this input media
+    --sysprep-param=SYSPREP_PARAMS
+                          Add KEY=VALUE system preparation parameter
     --no-sysprep          don't perform any system preparation operation --no-shrink           don't shrink any partition
-     --public              register image with the compute service as public --tmpdir=DIR          create large temporary image files under DIR
+    --public              register image with the cloud as public --tmpdir=DIR          create large temporary image files under DIR

 Most input options are self-describing.
 If you want to save a local copy of the image you create, provide a filename using the *-o* option.
 To upload the